goonisrikanth/exercise/README.md

 - Go to exercise folder.
 - Run `mvn clean install` to run the tests

+Note:
+If using IDE, please import as maven project in IDE

 ### US-1: As a customer, I want to be able to change the quantity of an item before adding it to my cart.
 #### Acceptanc Criteria
    - As a customer,